-Although living the UK’s capital can have many benefits, it’s always a good feeling to get out on the fairways and refresh the mind with a good game of golf.
-However, as space in this global city is always at a premium, finding a great golf course requires some know how…
+Although living in the UK’s capital can have many benefits, it’s always a good feeling to get out on the fairways and refresh your mind with a good game of golf.
+However, as space in this global city is always at a premium, finding a great golf course requires some know-how…

 Here’s a quick rundown of some of the best golf courses in London for you to check out.

 Tucked just inside the M25 north of Watford is the luxurious golf course, The Grove.